divyansh-s11/Ecofroweb/README.md

-# Ecofroweb is in the builiding phase.
+# Ecofroweb is in the building phase Kiddo